DO-Solutions/do-api-kube/README.md

 ## Introduction

 The **do-api** function is a practical example of creating serverless functions on [DigitalOcean Functions](https://docs.digitalocean.com/products/functions/).
-It retrieves droplet information from the DigitalOcean API and is structured to be easily integrated as a function calling endpoint for GenAI platforms and Large Language Models (LLMs).
+It retrieves a Cluster Pod information from the DigitalOcean API and is structured to be easily integrated as a function calling endpoint for GenAI platforms and Large Language Models (LLMs).

-This function supports fetching details for a specific droplet by supplying a `droplet_id` or listing droplets filtered by an optional tag.
-The function returns key details such as droplet ID, name, status, creation time, memory, vCPUs, disk, region, image, associated public IP address, and tags in a format suitable for AI consumption.
+This function supports fetching details for a specific cluster by supplying a `kubeconfig` stored in Spaces.
+The function returns key details such as pod name, the namespace, pod status and its IP.

 ### GenAI Integration Use Cases